CTYAODN

 Designated Hospital

-Hospital approved to provide cancer care for young adults aged 19-24 years, within its adult cancer services.
+The hospital is approved to provide cancer care for young adults aged 19-24 years, offering comprehensive adult cancer services that include adjuvant therapy options such as chemotherapy and immunotherapy.

 E